wilsonte-umich/aws-shiny-server/README.md

 what the code is - and isn't! - doing.
 It never sends any information you enter into your AWS instance to anyone except for Google user authentication.
 Anything you do with our code on your instance is entirely private to you and your app users.
-If you don't trust us, don't use this repository.
+If you don't trust us, don't use this repository or audit our code.

 Please use the following mechanisms to maintain security of your server and apps.

-### User authentication and authorization via Google
+### User authentication via Google

 If you provide values for `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` in your server configuration file, the first screen users will see